hoopdad/hoopdad.github.io/docs/ai/_posts/2026-07-31-energy-comparison.md

 title:  "Energy Comparison: CPU, GPU+ML, GPU+LLM"
 ---

-Here's a way that may save you a fortunate in computing costs: don't use AI for everything.
+Here's a way that may save you a fortune in computing costs: don't use AI for everything.
 Just because it can do so much doesn't mean you should be using it for everything.
 There are limitations of other computing types, which is why AI exists, but the fallback option to use AI for everything is widespread, and wasteful.

 From my own observations I know that AI and large language models are very energy hungry.
-We need specialized computer resources to run them because the usual CPU resources aren't powerful enough.
-But I wasn't sure how much more power that a large language model used.
+We reach for specialized hardware to run them not because a CPU can't do the job.
+It can, and Ollama does it every day.
+But because a CPU is an order of magnitude too slow at it, we deem it not practical.
+What I wasn't sure about was how much more power a large language model actually used.

 I discovered that there's a library, `pynvml`, from NVIDIA that would help me measure energy consumption from my laptop's GPU, a "value" product a few years ago, GeForce RTX 2050 with 4GB of VRAM.
+The CPU side turned out to be measurable too, and more easily than I expected.
+Intel's chips carry RAPL energy counters, and Windows exposes them through the built-in `typeperf` utility as an "Energy Meter" performance counter.
+There was no kernel driver, no admin rights, and nothing to install.

 To have real data to illustrate the concept is extremely valuable.
-We might run it a 100 times and get different answers.
-But with just a few runs, or a few hundred runs in this case, are probably directionally correct enough to draw attention to the importance of this decision.
+We might run it a 100 times and get different answers — and we do.
+Two identical runs of the language model at temperature zero gave me 98.3% and 97.0% accuracy, and two identical CPU runs measured 10.6 W and 9.7 W. But a few hundred runs are probably directionally correct enough to draw attention to the importance of this decision.

 With all of this in mind I asked a powerful language model to build me a test to compare all three.